trallnag/ansible-roles-depot/windows_powershell/README.md

-# Ansible Role `windows_powershell`
+# Ansible role `windows_powershell`

 Sets up PowerShell (version >= 7) on Windows.

 PowerShell is not installed.

-It is not kept up to date.
+PowerShell is not kept up to date.

 ## Maintenance